fpcorso/data-blog/content/database-table-structure.md

 Now, you might have noticed another column that wasn't an attribute: the "owner_id" column.
 This is called a "foreign key."
 A foreign key is an identifier that matches a row's primary key from another table.
 This column tells us which pet owner owns this animal.

 For example, if we look for "Frank" in our pet owners table, we see his id is 1.
-If we look in the pets table at the pet_owner_id column and find the 1, we can see that he has two pets: Bambino and Skittles.
+If we look in the pets table at the owner_id column and find the 1, we can see that he has two pets: Bambino and Skittles.

 ## Setting Up Our Toys Table Using Many-to-Many Relationship